 We live in a world of color!
 There are many different shades, values, and hues, but why?
 Why is color so important, and why is color important in our homes?
 The way we use color can leave people with different impressions of our style, it shows our unique personalities, and there is also a psychological aspect to color.
+Whether you have quite a plain pale colour to your home interior and rooms are pretty pretty spacious to go with it, or whether you’re using all the hues of the rainbow to decorate your walls, each style can really reflect on who you are as a person.
 We will go through some basic colors and principles of design to show you why color is so important when it comes to our homes.

 How Do We Perceive Color?

 First let’s discuss how we see all of the colors that we see today.
 What we see through our eyes is the electromagnetic radiation at specific wavelengths.
 Not everyone sees color the same; women actually perceive color better than men do, and then some people are color-blind.
 Not only does gender factor into how we see color, but our state of health and age do too.
 Younger people tender to gravitate towards more bright and vivid colors, while older people feel better surrounded by muted shades.
 Color is a big factor when it comes to setting a mood.
 It can stimulate our imagination to express a variety of emotions and senses.
 Finding the right choice of colors to use is an art form in itself because everyone perceives colors differently.
 Once you have a fundamental grasp on the perception of color it will help you create color palettes that will evoke the emotions you’re looking for when designing a room.

 How To Choose the Best Color